krantzinator/krantzinator.github.io/_posts/2017-02-11-how-branches-work-in-git-and-github.markdown

 Now, why do we add new code in branches?
 Why not add it directly to `master`?
 This question has many answers.

-1.
+#1
->When you are on a team, you are all contributing code to your `master` trunk.
+When you are on a team, you are all contributing code to your `master` trunk.
 However, you're not all working on the same features at once.
 Think of the tree again.
 A tree grows multiple branches at a time, because it needs that many opportunities to collect food.
 In the same way, a project's repository will have multiple branches at once that house different new features to be added to the project.
 Let's say Chandra is working on Feature A, Stacy is working on Feature B, and Jasmine is working on Feature C. They can work on all these different features simultaneously by _branching off_ of `master`.

->
->When Stacy finishes work on her `feature-b` branch, she can have her coworkers look at her code, run tests against it to make sure it doesn't break any `master` functionality, and then add her code from her `feature-b` branch into `master`.
+When Stacy finishes work on her `feature-b` branch, she can have her coworkers look at her code, run tests against it to make sure it doesn't break any `master` functionality, and then add her code from her `feature-b` branch into `master`.
 This is what's called a `merge`, and now the `master` trunk has all the code from `feature-b` inside it.

->
->At this point, Stacy would delete `feature-b` branch.
+At this point, Stacy would delete `feature-b` branch.
 When she starts work on a new feature, she will make a new branch to work on that code.

-2.
+#2
->When you are working alone on a project, branches are still useful.
+When you are working alone on a project, branches are still useful.
 Let's say you have a project that is a live app.
 That app uses the code in your `master` trunk.
 Now, you don't want to make changes to your `master` unless you are sure they work, because otherwise your app will break and you'll get lots of angry customer emails.
 So you write a bunch of new code on your `feature-b` branch.
 You run your tests against it, and a bunch fail.
 You broke something!
 Luckily though, you broke it on a side branch.
 Since your application only looks at the code in `master` and not any of your side branches, your app is safe and sound.

->
->Once you fix the broken stuff and get your tests to pass, and you're confident your new code won't break your app, you then merge your `feature-b` branch into your `master` trunk and everything is hunky-dory.
+Once you fix the broken stuff and get your tests to pass, and you're confident your new code won't break your app, you then merge your `feature-b` branch into your `master` trunk and everything is hunky-dory.
 You can delete `feature-b` and create a new branch to work on your next new feature.

-3.
+#3
->The final use case I'm going to address is the use case I am encouraging people to apply in the book club.
+The final use case I'm going to address is the use case I am encouraging people to apply in the book club.
 This is where you use branches to maintain a different version of your repository _alongside of_ your `master` trunk.
 Maybe think of this as those weird looking trees that have two trunks.
 Or really thick branches that are so big they have their own branches.

->
->Here's how it plays out.
+Here's how it plays out.
 We have our repository (or "repo" for short) "front-end-web-dev."
 By the end of the book, this repo is going to have four different directories, or folders, in it that each house a separate project.

->
->>This is where a lot of people got tripped up.
+This is where a lot of people got tripped up.
 Branches are _not_ for separate projects.
 You use **repos** and/or **directories** to house separate projects.
 Branches are for _code changes_ in your projects, not for the projects themselves.
 Your Ottergram project code goes in either a repository named "ottergram" or a folder named "ottergram" inside of your "front-end-web-dev" repository.

->
->As we go along, we have the option of completing extra challenges at the end of each chapter.
+As we go along, we have the option of completing extra challenges at the end of each chapter.
 The book authors warned us that this challenge code can sometimes break our main project code, so we will want to keep them separate.
 Enter branches!

->
->The main way this use case differs from the above two is we are not going to ever merge our branches into our `master` trunk, and therefore we also will not be deleting our branches.
+The main way this use case differs from the above two is we are not going to ever merge our branches into our `master` trunk, and therefore we also will not be deleting our branches.
 We want to keep them as alternate copies of our `master` code.
 Maybe the first branch we make is `ottergram-challenges`.
 When we start the next project, maybe we'll make a branch called `coffeerun-challenges`.
 I say "maybe" because, as many things are in writing code, naming of branches is a personal choice.
 Maybe you want one singular `challenges` branch for all the code for all the challenges.
 Maybe you want to create a new branch for each challenge, such as `ottergram-challenge-1`, `ottergram-challenge-2`, etc. Maybe you want to try a few different strategies before deciding on one -- which would be fantastic because this is all about learning.

->
->This concept is also used in a team setting or in a workplace.
+This concept is also used in a team setting or in a workplace.
 For example, at my job we often push out new releases of software.
 When we push out version 8.8, we still need to keep the 8.7 code around because we still have customers using 8.7 and they will still need support.
 So we create a branch `8.7` to be a copy of the code exactly as it looked for the 8.7 software, and then we can add new code for the 8.8 version to `master` and know that our 8.7 code is safe and sound in its own branch.

+___

 OK!
 Those explanations got longer and longer as I went on.
 As you may have realized by now, git is very complex and powerful.
 But the basics are simple once you get them down, I promise!